MonoxideFlames/Regex/README.md

 # Regex

 This is a Regex Model.
 It has the 4 basic regex operators, along with added functionality to enhance the utility and practicality of the basic regex.
-Its salient aspects include: a minimal use of reserved characters, whitespace insensitivity( **\\s** is how you write a space), and the ability to manipulate and declare custom character sets that make the corresponding matching process more efficient.
+Its salient aspects include a minimal use of reserved characters, whitespace insensitivity( **\\s** is how you write a space), and the ability to manipulate and declare custom character sets that make the corresponding matching process more efficient.
 Lastly, the regex scheme has overlap with many pre-existing regex schemes.
 Especially in its use of '.' as a universal character representation, and '-' to declare ranges of characters.

 A proper specification of the scheme is as follows: